Claim: The Talking Angela app unsafely prompts children to provide personal information about themselves.

 iTunes that provides a cute interactive feature for youngsters: when children activate the app and respond to prompts to interact with it, Angela, a cat who inhabits an outdoor table at a Parisian cafe, responds to their gestures and mimics what they say back to them in her French-influenced stylings:

-As noted at Sophos' Naked Security site, however, warnings that the Talking Angela app are prompting children to behave in ways that raise privacy concerns are unfounded — "Talking Angela" is just another entry in a series of similar harmless apps for kids created by the same developer:
+We've spent a good deal of time testing the Talking Angela app, and it has shown no sign of being anything other than what it is supposed to be.
+Likewise, Sophos' Naked Security site also found warnings that the Talking Angela app is prompting children to behave in ways that raise privacy concerns to br unfounded: "Talking Angela" is just another entry in a series of similar harmless apps for kids created by the same developer:

 The truth is that "Talking Angela" appears to be entirely benign, and there are no obvious privacy concerns that differentiate it from thousands of other iPhone apps.